xinkaichen97/google-adk/Gen-AI-Google/README.md

 Day 1a: Prompting fundamentals

-Day 1b: Evaluation and structured data
+Day 1b: Evaluation and structured output

 ### Day 2 - Embeddings and Vector Stores/Databases

-Day 2a: Document QA with RAG
+Day 2a: Document Q&A with RAG using Chroma

-Day 2b: Similarity and embeddings
+Day 2b: Embeddings and similarity scores

 Day 2c: Classifying embeddings with Keras